Divine (performer): Personal life

-During his childhood and adolescence, Divine was called "Glenn" by his friends and family; as an adult, he used the stage name "Divine" as his personal name, telling one interviewer that both "Divine" and "Glenn Milstead" were "both just names.
+During his childhood and adolescence, Divine's friends and family called him "Glenn."
+As an adult, he used the stage name "Divine" as his personal name, telling one interviewer that both "Divine" and "Glenn Milstead" were "both just names.
 Glenn is the name I was brought up with, Divine is the name I've been using for the past 23 years.
 I guess it's always Glenn and it's always Divine.
 Do you mean the character Divine or the person Divine?
 You see, it gets very complicated.
 There's the Divine you're talking to now and there's the character Divine, which is just something I do to make a living.
 She doesn't really exist at all."
 At one point he had the name "Divine" officially recognized, as it appeared on his passport, and in keeping with his personal use of the name, his close friends nicknamed him "Divy".

+Divine identified as a gay man.
+He initially avoided informing the media about his sexuality, even when questioned by interviewers, and would sometimes hint that he was bisexual, but in the latter part of the 1980s changed this attitude and began being open about his homosexuality.
+Nonetheless, he avoided discussing gay rights, partially at the advice of his manager Bernard Jay, who felt it would have adversely impacted his career.